 Secondly, we aim to reduce social isolation through an exciting programme of events and activities.
 These are also designed to increase their orientation within the local area and access to youth specific services.

 We run weekly sessions where young people can meet each other.
 Here they can participate in a number of activities.
 These include: dance and drama lessons, sports, table tennis and crafts.
 We have also included relevant information sessions on things such as first aid, access to education and English lessons.

-We currently run weekly youth sessions which provide a safe space for young people to meet each other and participate in a range of activities including English lessons, sports, table tennis, crafts, and have included relevant information sessions, such as first aid, access to education, dance and drama workshops, and health promotion advice.
-We also organise trips to local places of interest.
-Recent activities have included taking young people cycling, campus trips to Nottingham Trent and Nottingham University, bowling, ice skating, visiting Nottingham Castle and caves, Nottingham Contemporary, and the Fire Station.
+We also organize trips to local places of interest.
+Recent activities have included taking the young people cycling, on campus trips to Nottingham Trent and Nottingham University, bowling, ice skating, visiting Nottingham Castle and caves, a trip to the Nottingham Contemporary, and the Fire Station.